...

 RECOVERY AND AFTERCARE

 Breast augmentation mammoplasty surgery recovery is a simple process.
 After the breast augmentation mammoplasty with implants, there will be mild discomfort and swelling.
-Dr Tavakoli uses drains for 24 hours in order to reduce the rate of bruising and swelling.
 Your new breasts will gradually feel less swollen as your breast tissue heals.

 The swelling usually settles in about two to three weeks.
 Sometimes swelling may be slightly different between the two sides.
 This is normal and settles with time.
 However if a great difference develops between the two sides then you must contact us for advice.